How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 Halifax, NS B3J 2M4

-The Seniors Care Grant provides practical financial assistance for Nova Scotian seniors facing household and healthcare expenses.
-The recent income eligibility expansion means thousands of additional seniors can now access this annual support for essential services like home maintenance, healthcare needs, and daily living assistance.
+The Seniors Care Grant provides financial help to Nova Scotian seniors with household and healthcare expenses.
+The recent income eligibility expansion means thousands more seniors can now get this annual support for services such as home maintenance, healthcare, and daily living assistance.

 The application process requires gathering basic documentation, choosing your submission method, and meeting the March 31, 2025 deadline.
-Processing typically takes about eight weeks, with payment delivered through direct deposit or mail depending on your tax filing preferences.
+Processing typically takes about 8 weeks, with payment delivered through direct deposit or cheque based on your tax filing method.

-Remember to keep detailed records of all eligible expenses between April 1, 2024, and March 31, 2025.
-While you don’t submit receipts with your initial application, proper documentation protects your eligibility if selected for audit.
-Each receipt should include the recipient’s name, service details, cost, date, and provider information.
+Keep detailed records of all eligible expenses between April 1, 2024, and March 31, 2025.
+While you don't submit receipts with your initial application, proper documentation protects your eligibility in case of audit.
+Each receipt should include the recipient's name, service details, cost, date, and provider information.

-The grant operates on an annual cycle, so mark the application deadline on your calendar each year.
+The grant operates on an annual cycle, so mark the deadline on your calendar each year.
 Whether you need help with snow removal, physiotherapy, or internet services, this program addresses practical needs that help seniors maintain independence in their own homes.
-For assistance with your application or questions about eligibility, contact Service Nova Scotia at 1-800-670-4357.
+For assistance or questions about eligibility, contact Service Nova Scotia at 1-800-670-4357.

 FAQs